Positivity bounds on vector boson scattering at the LHC

-VBS processes can be affected by dimension-6 operators that introduce modifications to TGC, QGC, and Higgs couplings.
-However, the genuine feature of VBS processes is that they probe BSM effects that manifest as anomalous QGC couplings in the lower energy theory.
-If anomalous TGC and/or Higgs couplings are present, we expect to first probe them elsewhere, e.g., in diboson production, vector boson fusion, or Higgs production and decay measurements.
-To describe the pure anomalous QGC effects, independent of TGC couplings that will be constrained elsewhere, 18 dimension-8 operators need to be incorporated.
-Conventionally, they are divided into three categories: S-type operators involve only covariant derivatives of the Higgs, M-type operators include a mix of field strengths and covariant derivatives of the Higgs, and T-type operators include only field strengths \cite{Eboli:2006wa,Degrande:2013rea,Eboli:2016kko}.
+Dimension-8 QGC couplings are described by 18 operators.
+Conventionally, they are divided into three categories: S-type operators involve only covariant derivatives of the Higgs, M-type operators include a mix of field strengths and covariant derivatives of the Higgs, and T-type operators include only field strengths.
 We use the convention of \cite{Degrande:2013rea} that has become standard in this community.
 The definition of these operators can be found in Eqs.~(13)-(31) of \cite{Degrande:2013rea} ($O_{M,6}$ is redundant \cite{Sekulla}), and we also list them in the Appendix.
 The 18 operator coefficients are denoted as

 A summary of existing experimental constraints on these coefficients can be found in \cite{cmstwiki}.
 See also Ref.~\cite{Green:2016trm} for a review of QGC measurements at the LHC and their interpretation in the SMEFT.